AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/github-issues/issue-templates.md

 ### Update an analysis

 **Select Update an analysis when you are ready to make additions or updates to your module.**
-If you're brand new to working on a module, please [start by filing a discussion instead](https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions/new?category=modify-an-existing-analysis).
+If you're brand new to working on a module, please [start by filing a Discussion instead](https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions/new?category=modify-an-existing-analysis).

 Have the following ready when you file: